 The rush of infatuation often causes couples to move quickly.
 Slow it down.
 Get to know each other.
 Really know each other.
 You need to understand who you are giving your valuable attention and time to.
 Move beyond the outward to their heart.
 What are their dreams?
 Fears?
 Aspirations?

 Be yourself.
-Do not get into the “identity trap”, where you feel that you have to play a certain role or define yourself a certain way to attract the person you really want to date.
+Do not get into the “identity trap,” where you feel that you have to play a certain role or define yourself a particular way to attract the person you really want to date.
 Let go of your insecurities that can hold you back and make you want to pretend to be something you are not.
-The person you’re involved with should know your strengths and those areas you need to grow and love and support you through it.
+The person you’re involved with should know your strengths and those areas where you need to grow, and love and support you through it.
 They should know you and want to spend time with the real you.

 Studies have shown that those that remain true to themselves report more positive dating relationships.
 So stop worrying so much about making sure they like you and have a good time.
 Secure people have secure relationships.